 PAs are required to pass the Physician Assistant National Certifying Exam before they’re eligible to practice, and they’re required to re-certify by exam every 10 years.
 PAs practice under the guidance of a Physician.
 They’re able to do many of the same things that a Physician can do — including history taking, examination, and treatment of the patient, prescribing medications, and following up with patients.

-We’re proud to have six wonderful Physician Assistants on our team of Providers:
+We’re proud to have five wonderful Physician Assistants on our team of Providers:

 Stacey Stratton, who sees patients at Pleasant Hills.